zimolzak/data-for-health-policy-research/zimolzak-data-health-policy-2023-12-05.md

 ::::::::::::::

-## choice quotes
+## Choice quotes on stats vs. ML[^Finlayson]

-- "unfortunate trend"
-- "false dichotomy between statistics and ML"
+- "An unfortunate trend has emerged\ldots of emphasizing a false dichotomy between statistics and machine learning\ldots."

-> dichotomy enables
+- ML is framed "as a drop-in alternative to... statistics.
+This betrays a limited understanding" of ML, which "was codeveloped with and is inseparable from modern statistics."

+- "[T]he dichotomy enables using specific methods to **brand** an analysis as ML, which in turn may be conflated with innovation or technical sophistication; this incentivizes some authors or reviewers to favor so-called machine learning methods even if they are not best suited for the analysis at hand."

+[^Finlayson]: Finlayson *et al. JAMA Pediatr* 177, 448--450 (2023).

-## Maarten van Smeden
+## Quotes from Maarten van Smeden (statistician & prediction model expert)

 ### 6/21/21